finos/symphony-bdk-java/docs/spring-boot/core-starter.md

     </dependencies>
 </project>
 ```
-The following listing shows the `build.gradle` file that is created when you choose Gradle:
+The following listing shows the `build.gradle` file that has to be created when using Gradle:
 ```groovy
 plugins {
     id 'org.springframework.boot' version "2.3.3.RELEASE"